A Bit of Boho in Baltimore

 Both of us decided to order Asian food to go with our tea, I got the vegetable teriyaki and he got the chicken teriyaki pictured below.
 Of course almost everything is better with a dab or two of peppy sriracha, right?

 Before we left I couldn’t resist buying a tin of Mark T. Wendell’s Cheericup Ceylon.
-I’ve ordered quite a few teas from their historic company established in 1904, and have always wanted to try this particular Ceylon blend.
+I’ve ordered quite a few teas from their historic company established in 1904, and have always wanted to try this Ceylon blend.

-It’s always fun to explore Baltimore with a local, so after the Evergreen house I was taken to this funky bookstore, Atomic Books which is full of books, comics, zines and music.
-I think we actually spotted the two remaining punk rockers left in the world here.
+It’s always fun to explore Baltimore with a local, so after the Evergreen house I was taken to this funky bookstore, Atomic Books full of edgy books, comics, zines and music.
+I think we spotted the two remaining punk rockers left in the world here.
 I wanted to buy many things but instead just left with the latest issue of Lapham’s Quarterly, nervous about trying to cram more things in my suitcase.

-These two culture vultures had a really splendid and educational day.
+These two culture vultures had a splendid and educational day.
 I will definitely be going back to try more tea shops and perhaps take a tour of Homewood, once owned by the Carroll family of Maryland, and also under the umbrella of Johns Hopkins University.